freeCodeCamp/guide/src/pages/agile/scrummasters/index.md

 ---
 ## Scrummasters

+- The most important member of Scrum Team.
+- A team which follows Scrum but doesnot adhere to Scrum rules is actually not following Scrum.
+Hence, it is Scrum Master's responsiblity to ensure the team adheres to Scrum Guide.
+- A Scrum Master's job has ensure all Scrum ceremonies being conducted AND COMPLETED on time i.e for eg. Daily Srum needs to be completed within 15 mins, Sprint Planning for 2 week sprint should not extend more then 2 Hrs etc.
+- A Scrum Master must also ensure all members required in a particular sprint ceremony is/are present and they actively participate in the ceremony.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/agile/scrummasters/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.